ndebuhr/isidro/README.md

 > Isidro is an Anthos- and GKE-based microservices chatbot

+_Note that further unification of GKE and Anthos, via GKE Enterprise (announced at Next '23), may provide an easier way to run the full, multi-continental chatbot configuration_

 Isidro includes:
 * Prebuilt connectors to Slack and Mattermost for event subscription and response
 * Flexible, policy-based workflow planning